 Sunnyvale has long been a leader.
-As the city with the first female mayor, the first fruit cannery in the country, and the creator of the first video game (Pong), it seems only natural that it took charge to mitigate the effects of climate change in its community and set an example for other cities.
+As the city with the first female mayor in California, the first fruit cannery in the country, and the creator of the first video game (Pong), it seems only natural that it took charge to mitigate the effects of climate change in its community and set an example for other cities.
 With the Climate Action Plan (CAP) 1.0, adopted in 2014, Sunnyvale took steps to evaluate current threats to the environment, including wildfires, decreased supply of fresh water, and rising sea levels, and tackle these through community and government participation.
 While well-intentioned, the outline didn’t include specific implementation strategies and was merely a goal to work towards.
 Yet, in 2014, with the aim to reduce greenhouse gas emissions (GHG) to 15% below levels in 2008 as recommended by the state of California, the CAP 1.0 seemed enough.

 As the dangers of climate change continued to be realized in the coming years due to insufficient action worldwide, California and Sunnyvale realized more needed to be done even as the city remained on track to meet targets set by the original plan.
 When the CAP 1.0 came up for re-evaluation in 2019, there was a public push for the new plan to be more aggressive and specific.
 The result was the Climate Action Playbook 2.0, with the name implying a more detailed strategy in confronting climate change, and a stronger commitment to drop GHG emissions to 80% below levels in 1990.